-Said functions relate to a function defined under the filterSpam class which are used to create the training and test datasets.
-This function will be described in the Spam Filtering section below.
+Functions used for training relate to relevant functions defined under the filterSpam class which are used to create the training and test datasets.
+This function is described in the Spam Filtering section below.

 The streaming of tweets are handled by the Tweepy package and is first initialised upon starting of the python script.
 The streaming method works by establishing a listener and authenticated with the Twitter API; it then listens on that connection for data.
 This streamer can also filter on language and a specified hashtag which is loaded from a '.env' file also containing the API keys for authentication.